Struckdown/Struckdown.github.io/index.md

 I'm Boris, a passionate game developer who loves to create new experiences and chase the fun with meaningful player choices.
 Games are a powerful medium with the potential for incredible experiences and there's nothing better than sharing that with the world!
 I built this website using Github Pages and Jekyll for the purpose of learning something new!
 As well, it serves to showcase some of my previous projects.
 And a little bit about my life and journey.

 The short summary:
-* Job: IT Analyst II - Performance tester with Alberta Health Services
+* Job: Gameplay Programmer - Software engineer with Studio Monsoon
 * Education: BSc.
 Computing Science w/ Certificate in Computer Game Development — University of Alberta
 * [Resume](/assets/resume.pdf)
 * [LinkedIn](https://www.linkedin.com/in/boris-fleysher/)